telerik/ajax-docs/controls/dropdownlist/databinding/overview.md

 * **DataBind** method - must be called after the aforementioned properties are set, when binding at runtime.
 This method is mandatory for binding at runtime.

 >note If you need to map additional fields from the Data Source to properties of RadDropDownList item, the **ItemDataBound** event should be used.
-See[Binding To ASP DataSource Components]({%slug dropdownlist/databinding/server-side-binding-/binding-to-asp-datasource-components%}), for an example.
+See [Binding To ASP DataSource Components]({%slug dropdownlist/databinding/server-side-binding-/binding-to-asp-datasource-components%}), for an example.
 >